 - However, if you are pressed for time, BYJU’S free IAS preparation provides:

 - Candidates should prepare for UPSC Prelims and UPSC Mains simultaneously as there is syllabus overlap.
 Check the complete IAS syllabus 2019.

 - For CSAT or General Studies Paper II in UPSC Prelims, go through the previous years’ question papers to gauge your level.
 As such, there is not much preparation needed for CSAT, however, only you can take that call.
-For complete information on CSAT 2019 including books, strategy and trend analysis, refer the link.
+For a complete information on CSAT 2019 including books, strategy and trend analysis, refer to the link.